Richard Mourdock: Federal spending

 Mourdock called for cuts in federal spending and for a balanced budget.
 On his website, Mourdock supported the Ryan Path to Prosperity Plan.
 However, Mourdock has also said that "'Ryan's overall budget proposal might not go far enough, fast enough"; Mourdock would have liked to shrink government spending by $7.6 trillion in 10 years, as opposed to Ryan's budget which would cut $5.5 trillion.
 Mourdock said he would not have supported the Troubled Assets Relief Program and opposed the bailout of GM and Chrysler, which included measures causing losses to secured bondholders in retirement funds that he managed as treasurer.
 He pledged to abolish earmarks.

 Immigration

-Mourdock opposed amnesty for illegal immigrants and opposes the DREAM Act.
+Mourdock has opposed amnesty for illegal immigrants and the DREAM Act.

 Views on bipartisanship

-In February 2012, Mourdock told the Conservative Political Action Conference (CPAC) that bipartisanship has nearly bankrupted the country, and that confrontation, not collegiality was needed.
-In an interview on MSNBC in May 2012 Mourdock said, "bipartisanship ought to consist of Democrats coming to the Republican point of view...If we win the House, Senate, and White House, bipartisanship means they have to come our way".
+In February 2012, Mourdock told the Conservative Political Action Conference (CPAC) that bipartisanship has nearly bankrupted the country, and that confrontation, not collegiality, was needed.
+In an interview on MSNBC in May 2012, Mourdock said, "bipartisanship ought to consist of Democrats coming to the Republican point of view...If we win the House, Senate, and White House, bipartisanship means they have to come our way".
 In the same interview he said, "To me, the highlight of politics, frankly, is to inflict my opinion on someone else."
 Republican 2012 vice presidential nominee Paul Ryan later expressed his disagreement with Mourdock's statement, saying, "I obviously don't agree with that."